INFORMATION FOR STAFF

 Click here for documentation regarding the Families First Coronavirus Response Act - English | Spanish

 You can access the form here.

 Did you TEST POSITIVE for COVID?
-If so, please follow these guidelines before returning to work.
+If so, you must complete this form.

 Midland ISD will begin the school year under the At Home Instruction Model.
 This will continue for the first four weeks of school.
 MISD staff will report as usual during this time.